Waste

 This question is asking about the specific non-consumer packaging reduction and disposal initiatives that a company has implemented as part of its program or strategy.
 It is important for companies to consider the environmental impact of their packaging and take steps to reduce waste and promote circularity.

-• Select circular packaging systems if you can provide evidence of any of these initiatives
+Select none if you cannot provide any evidence of the initiatives described above

 Applicability: Brand, Retailer, Brand and Retailer